Word Counter

 Twitter/X allows 280 characters per tweet.
 LinkedIn posts perform best at 150–300 words.
 College essays typically require 500–650 words.
 Blog posts rank best on Google at 1,500–2,500 words.
 Keep an eye on the stats panel to stay within your target.

-Wordstopia's Word Counter is a free, browser-based text analysis tool that gives you a complete picture of your writing in real time.
-Unlike basic word counters, it goes beyond a simple tally — tracking characters with and without spaces, sentence and paragraph structure, reading and speaking time estimates, and even the top keywords in your text.
+Wordstopia's word counter online is a free, browser-based text analysis tool that gives you a complete picture of your writing in real time.
+Unlike a basic wordcounter that only tallies words, this words counter goes further — tracking characters with and without spaces, sentence and paragraph structure, reading and speaking time estimates, and even the top keywords in your text.

-It works for any kind of writing: school essays, blog posts, social media captions, cover letters, speeches, novels, or just a quick note.
+It works for any kind of writing: school essays, blog posts, cover letters, speeches, novels, or just a quick note.
 Because everything runs locally in your browser, your text is never sent to any server — it stays completely private.

-Reading time is estimated at 238 words per minute (the average silent reading speed for adults).
-Speaking time is estimated at 130 words per minute (average conversational speech).
-These estimates are useful for preparing presentations, podcasts, YouTube scripts, and academic papers.
+Reading time is estimated at 238 words per minute (the average adult silent reading speed).
+Speaking time uses 130 words per minute (average conversational speech).
+These figures are useful when preparing presentations, podcasts, YouTube scripts, and academic papers.

 Frequently Asked Questions